frenya/frenya.github.io/_posts/2021-01-19-code-coverage-nyc.md

 console.log('Glob verification', await nyc.exclude.glob(nyc.cwd));
 ```

 You should see all the relevant files in the console.
-If not, adjust the include/exclude parameters.
+If not, tweak the include/exclude parameters until you do.

 ## Instrumenting the JavaScript